 Life insurance proceeds will be paid to the beneficiary or beneficiaries you have designated on the policy, regardless of what is stated in your will or trust.
 The beneficiary designation supersedes all other documents, so it is imperative that you review your beneficiary designations periodically and update them as necessary.
-We recommend designating both primary and contingent beneficiaries.
-If your beneficiaries include minor children, consider naming a trust as the beneficiary so a minor child or his/her guardian does not receive the funds outright.
+We recommend naming at least one primary and contingent beneficiary.
+If your beneficiaries include minor children, consider naming a trust as the beneficiary so the minor child or his/her guardian does not receive the funds outright.
 If there is no valid beneficiary at the time of death, policy proceeds will be paid to your estate and distributed as stated in your will or trust.
-While this may accomplish your wealth transfer goals, the insurance proceeds will be included in your probate estate and therefore will not be available to your heirs until the probate process is finished (generally 6-12 months).
+While this may accomplish your wealth transfer goals, the insurance proceeds will be included in your probate estate and therefore will not be available to your heirs until the probate process is finished